Hendy/umbraco-look/README.md

 	/// </summary>
 	protected override void ApplicationStarted(UmbracoApplicationBase umbracoApplication, ApplicationContext applicationContext) {
-		// set value of the custom name field to be the name of the content, media or member being indexed LookService.SetNameIndexer(indexingContext => { return indexingContext.Item.Name; });
+		// return the Name of the content, media or member being indexed LookService.SetNameIndexer(indexingContext => { return indexingContext.Item.Name; });

-		// set value of the custom date field to be the UpdateDate of the content, media or member being indexed LookService.SetDateIndexer(indexingContext => { return indexingContext.Item.UpdateDate; });
+		// return the UpdateDate of the content, media or member being indexed LookService.SetDateIndexer(indexingContext => { return indexingContext.Item.UpdateDate; });

-		LookService.SetTextIndexer(indexingContext => {
-			// eg. for content, trigger a web request and scrape markup to index
+		// eg. for content, trigger a web request and scrape markup to index LookService.SetTextIndexer(indexingContext => { return null; });

-			return null;
-		});
+		// return a collection of tags
 		LookService.SetTagIndexer(indexingContext => {
 			// eg. return new LookTag[] { new LookTag("colour:Red") }; // (or null to not index)

-			// A tag can be any string and exists within an optionally specified group.
-			// If a group isn't set, then the tag is put into a default un-named group.
-			// A LookTag can be created form a raw string (where the first colon char ':' is
-			// used as an optional delimiter between a group/tag) or via a named group, tag overload.
-			// A LookTag array can also be made via a static helper on the TagQuery mode.
-			// eg.
-			//	var tag1 = new LookTag("red"); // tag 'red', in default un-named group ''
-			//	var tag2 = new LookTag("colour:red"); // tag 'red', in group 'colour'
-			//	var tag3 = new LookTag("colour", "red"); // tag 'red', in group 'colour'
-			//	var tags = TagQuery.MakeTags("colour:red", "colour:green"); // tags 'red' and 'green', both in group 'colour'

 			// eg a nuPicker
 			var picker = indexingContext.Item.GetPropertyValue<Picker>("colours");